-The current version, Windows Glulxe 0.5.4.150, can be downloaded from the IF-Archive, as can quite a few games.
-(Also available are just the Windows Glulxe files without the installer, and also the source code.)
+The current version is available from Windows Glulxe's GitHub release page.
 For ratings and descriptions of games you can play, search for Glulx games at IFDB.

 Here are two screenshots of the interpreter in action: first Emily Short's Counterfeit Monkey, and then Adam Cadre's Narcolepsy.

 If you're of a programming inclination, you may also be interested in the I/O layer of Windows Glulxe, called Windows Glk.
 This is an implementation of Andrew's Glk specification, which is an attempt to define a library interface that can be used for any text adventure style program.
-Windows Glk is available from the IF-Archive in the programming/glk/implementations directory.
+Windows Glk is available from its GitHub page.